kaytwo/satc-api-2024/part.md

 ## Panels

-Finally, on day 2, May 5th, we will conduct mock panels based on the reviews.
+Finally, on the second day of the workshop (May 10th), we will conduct mock panels based on the reviews.
 The panel will discuss each executive summary and produce a panel summary.
 The panel summary should include:

 1. Summary of the proposal;